 Blogger Resources is a free list of tools to help you build an efficient, well-designed, successful food blog.

-We’ve been fortunate enough to run a food blog business for 3+ years fully employing two people.
+We’ve been fortunate enough to run a food blog business for 10+ years fully employing 5 people and several more contractors.
 Even if self-employment isn’t your dream, we’ve learned a lot through our journey and think we can offer some killer advice to help you along the way, too.

 To setup your site, you’ll need a place for it to “live” on the internet.
 While there are many options, a self-hosted WordPress site is easily my top recommendation.
 It is the new blogging standard, allows you access to an amazing amount of free add-ons (called plugins), and will be able to grow with you as your blog grows.
 The following are the hosts I recommend for a self-hosted WordPress site.

-Bluehost: This was our first host and is a great budget host.
-I include a setup video in my 5 Minutes to an Awesome WordPress Site tutorial and my How to Create a $5,000 Website for $500 tutorial. (note: I’ve negotiated a lower rate for subscribers that use our signup link – as low as $3.49/month.)
+This was our first host and is a great budget host.
+I include a setup video in my 5 Minutes to an Awesome WordPress Site tutorial and my How to Create a $5,000 Website for $500 tutorial. (note: I’ve negotiated a lower rate for new customers that join using our signup link – as low as $2.95/month!)

 Using Blogger and looking to move to WordPress?
 Check out my Moving Your Blogger Site to WordPress guide!